SooryaprasathParthasarathy/InventoryManagementSystem/README.md

 Assumptions :
 There is a warehouse that has multiple locations and each location can have multiple level and each product will be stored in only one named location in the warehouse.

+A thread safe implemetation not just the method but the product item.

+For example : A person requesting itemA need not wait for the person requesting itemB but if both the people requesting same product then threading concept of wait comes into picture thereby making the system efficient.

 Interface :
 /**
  *